Child’s play: Charlie Blackmon dialed in as hitter, new dad

 “I need to instill confidence,” Blackmon said.
 “Sometimes it’s the fact they might need a scouting report or sometimes it’s they just need to vent about their swing — just have somebody let them know they care and listen to what they have to say.”

-In early January, Blackmon and his wife, Asley, welcomed a new daughter.
+In early January, Blackmon and his wife, Ashley, welcomed a new daughter.
 Asked what was more rewarding between being a dad and hitting a baseball, Blackmon kiddingly took a brief moment to ponder.

 “Good question.
 The right answer is obviously being a dad,” Blackmon said.
 “But I’ll tell you what: I really like getting hits.
 Love getting hits.”